Michael Tatham, President & CEO

 I was introduced to prominent fortune 100 thought leaders from whom I learned a deep understanding of the corporate engine of change.
 I gained an invaluable skill – the ability to help leaders cut through bureaucracy and find simplicity on the other side of complexity.

 My full-time engagement began in 2004.
 It was then that I discovered my true passion for developing experiential learning products, which allows me to help individuals and companies learn from failure, change the way they think, act in a new way and achieve results.
-As a young entrepreneur I have gained the respect and reputation as an inspirational coach and have an impressive record of business success on two continents.
+As a young entrepreneur I have gained the respect and reputation as an inspirational coach and have an impressive record of business success on two continents and multiple industries.

 Laurie Clarke, Chief Operating Officer